tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 2.md

 As you can see, it works like a charm.

 #### Ending
-In the next episode we'll take a look at how to change the metadata of a page, such as the title and also how to work with assets, such as images, in an optimized way.
+In the next episode we'll take a look at how to change the metadata of a page, such as the title, how to work with assets, such as images, in an optimized way and how to load external scripts.

 🎬 *Display outro and link to next episode*